 Students needing to call home should report to the front desk and will be asked to give the reason for the call to determine if the student or a staff member will contact the parent.
-Students may use the front desk phone or their own phone by permission only.
+Students will use the front desk phone.
+Students will be permitted to use their cell phones by permission only.
+Student cell phones are to be kept in lockers during the school day.
 Parents should refrain from requesting to speak with their child during class time unless there is an emergency.